 Here are some common commands used with launchctl:

-• sudo launchctl load /Library/LaunchDaemons/com.example.plist: Loads a daemon from a plist file located in the system-level LaunchDaemons directory.
-This will start the daemon immediately and also ensure that it starts up again whenever the system boots up.
+: Loads a daemon from a plist file in the system-level LaunchDaemons directory.
+This will start the daemon immediately and ensure it starts again whenever the system boots up.sudo launchctl unload /Library/LaunchDaemons/com.example.plist

-• sudo launchctl unload /Library/LaunchDaemons/com.example.plist: Unloads a daemon from a plist file located in the system-level LaunchDaemons directory.
-This will stop the daemon immediately and prevent it from starting up again when the system boots up.
+: Unloads a daemon from a plist file in the system-level LaunchDaemons directory.
+This will immediately stop the daemon and prevent it from reoccurring when the system boots up.sudo launchctl start com.example

-• sudo launchctl start com.example: Starts a service that has already been loaded into launchd.
-This command can be used to start a system-level or user-level service.
+: Starts a service that has already been loaded into launchd.
+This command can be used to start a system-level or user-level service.sudo launchctl stop com.example

-• sudo launchctl stop com.example: Stops a service that has already been started.
-This command can be used to stop a system-level or user-level service.
+: Stops a service that has already been started.
+This command can be used to stop a system-level or user-level service.sudo launchctl list

 Here’s an example of how to use launchctl to create and manage a simple daemon:

 Create a plist file for the daemon.
-A plist file is an XML file that describes the properties and behavior of the daemon.
+A plist file is an XML file describing the daemon’s properties and behavior.
 Here’s an example of a simple plist file:

 <?xml version="1.0" encoding="UTF-8"?>